Maven

 Buildkite Package Registries provides registry support for Maven-based Java packages.

-Once your Java registry has been created, you can publish/upload packages (generated from your application's build) to this registry by configuring your ~/.m2/settings.xml
+Once your Java source registry has been created, you can publish/upload packages (generated from your application's build) to this registry by configuring your ~/.m2/settings.xml

 and application's relevant pom.xml